yupseth/React-video-streaming-platformUI/README.md

 - Using Axios for fetch requests
 - Deploying with Netlify
 - Using Material Icons
-- (Hopefully) Filtering out Asian mature content that slipped TMDB's endopint filtering options
+- (Hopefully) Filtering out mature content that slipped TMDB's endopint filtering options
 - Finding out pre-made react sliders exist after ending a very long labour of converting a horizontally scrollable div into a slider.

 ## Thanks
 Cristian Taloi for guiding and continuous feedback <br/>
-Ciprian Pitorac for the logo and icon
+Ciprian Pitorac for the logo and icon <br/>
+Constantin Istrate for being a rubber duck

 ## License